-During a 2009 Gartner Inc. business intelligence (BI) conference, there was talk of a new class of data discovery tools that would allow a broad range of users to search for information
+During a 2009 Gartner Inc. business intelligence (BI) conference, there was talk of a new class of data discovery tools that would allow a broad range of users to search for information and create their own dashboards and reports.
+Today, many call this approach self-service BI, and it could be the key to finally unlocking BI's ROI potential.
+It won't happen, however, without an expert hand at the controls.

 You can't put a BI tool on everyone's desktop hoping that they'll 'teach themselves to fish.'